 - Transfer contents to a high speed blender or food processor and process until completely smooth.

-- Transfer back to the pan and stir in the canned coconut milk until everything is well incorporated.
+- Blend in the starch (for now start with 1 tbsp), then transfer back to the pan and stir in the canned coconut milk until everything is well incorporated.

 - Once thickened, add in the drained and rinsed chickpeas.

-- Mix until everything is well combined and then cover and let simmer for 15 minutes
+- Mix until everything is well combined and let simmer for 15 minutes, uncovered (this will help it thicken a bit more).

-- Serve with rice, potatoes, and a garnish of cilantro.
+- Serve with rice and a garnish of cilantro.
+Enjoy!